MichaelFriel/bootstrap-portfolio/README.md

 _This screenshot shows the My Skills section, which uses Bootstrap custom progress bars._

-![New About Me and Contact section, with form.](Images/about-and-contact.png) _This screenshot shows the new About Us and contact section, which uses Bootstraps grid format and is followed by a form component._
+![New About Me and Contact section, with form.](Images/about-and-contact.png) _This screenshot shows the new About Us and Contact section, which uses Bootstraps grid format and is followed by a form component._

 ## Installation